Baseball Field Lines

 The foul lines, often colored white or yellow, partially outline the field of play.
 They extend from the batter's box to the foul poles located deep into left field and right field.
-We'll learn more about the batter's box and foul poles later in this chapter.
+Inside of the lines is fair, and outside is foul.

 The baselines are the straight lines in between each of the bases.
 The baselines between 1st base and 2nd base, and 2nd base and 3rd base are invisible and not marked on a baseball field.
 However, the baselines between home plate and 1st base, and 3rd base and home plate coincide with the foul line.
 The baselines are important for base running.

 The running lane is a 3ft wide lane on the field next to the foul line and first base.
 It is used as a marker for batters running towards first base.
 The batter must keep both feet inside or on the lines of the running lane when advancing to first base from home plate.
 When the base runner is close to first base, he is allowed to step out of the running lane with a slide or large step.
 At the discretion of the umpire the base runner can be called for interference and an out.